-Woodson Research Center staff will provide assistance in accessing our primary source materials (university archives and manuscript collections) and rare books.
-Click below to find details about:
+Woodson Research Center staff will provide assistance in accessing our primary source materials (university archives and special collections) and rare books.
+Scroll or click below to find details about:

-Woodson staff will assist you in identifying research materials relevant to your subject, whether in person or by phone, mail, or e-mail.
-For distance patrons, Woodson staff can assist in dedicated research from 20 minutes up to an hour's time for a fee of $25.
+Woodson staff can assist you in identifying research materials relevant to your subject, whether in person or by phone, mail, or e-mail.
+For distance patrons, Woodson staff will assist in dedicated research from twenty minutes up to one hour's time for a research fee of $25.

 For extensive research assistance beyond one hour, the Woodson maintains a list of proxy researchers who are available to help for a fee.
 Please contact the Woodson Research Center by calling 713-348-2586 or emailing the staff at email@example.com and ask about proxy researchers who can be hired to conduct on-site research.